tc39/proposal-observable/README.md

 #### CancelTokenObserver ####

-A SubscriptionObserver is a normalized Observer which wraps the observer object supplied to **subscribe**.
+A CancelTokenObserver is a normalized Observer which wraps the observer object supplied to **subscribe** and the input token.
+It adds a `throw` method which internally performs a brand check on the error and delegates it to the correct method (`else` or `catch`) depending on whether the error is a `Cancel` instance.

 ```js
 interface CancelTokenObserver {